shaneholloman/mcp-graphlit-server/README.md

 }
 ```

 Optionally, you can configure the credentials for data connectors, such as Slack, Google Email and Notion.
+Only GRAPHLIT_ORGANIZATION_ID, GRAPHLIT_ENVIRONMENT_ID and GRAPHLIT_JWT_SECRET are required.

 ```
 {